Ross65536/phpdev-on-docker/README.md

 This will "automagically" do everything for you.
 But it is important that you know a thing or two about what's going on under the hood:
 1. Docker-compose will read the __docker-compose.yml__ file and know what services (or containers) it needs to start up.
 2. For each service it will see what _image_ this container is based on, and fetch it (from Docker Hub).
-In the case of an image not being provided, e.g. the php container, a Dockerfile is used.
+In the case of an image not being provided, e.g. the _php container_, a Dockerfile is used.
 This file is like a shell script that instructs what needs to be done to create the respective image.
 3. Once docker-compose has the _image_ of each service, it will spin up the respective containers.
-4. Around this phase, docker-compose sets up a network among all the containers and configures the respective internal DNS entries so that from one container you can reference the remaining by its service name. e.g if from the PHP container you `ping postgres` you'll hit the database server host.
+4. Around this phase, docker-compose sets up a network among all the containers and configures the respective internal DNS entries so that from one container you can reference the remaining by its service name. e.g if from the _php container_ you `ping postgres` you'll hit the database server host.
-5. When the php container is launched, the __docker_run-dev.sh__ script is run within the container (check the Dockerfile-dev for more details).
+5. When the _php container_ is launched, the __docker_run-dev.sh__ script is run within the container (check the Dockerfile-dev for more details).
 It will wait for the database server to be ready and then, if it is the first start up, it will install the project dependencies (`composer install`) and seed your database (`php artisan db:seed`).
 And finally, it launches the php server (`php artisan serve`).

 __Everything should now be up and running.__ Checkout your web server at `http://localhost:8000`, the phpadmin at `http://localhost:5050` and mailhog at `http://localhost:8025`.
 To stop the servers just hit __Ctrt^C__.

 __To restart the containers__, you just issue `docker-compose up` again.
 This docker-compose up followed by Ctrl^C is similar to turn on and off your computer, meaning that everything will be kept including the data at your database.
 But if for some reason you want to start fresh you can run `docker-compose down` which will destroy your the containers.
 The next time you run `docker-compose up`, docker instantiates brand new containers from the previously compiled __images__.
 (But you'll probably just want to re seed the database [Development phase](#development-phase).
 Either way, your code will always be kept because it lives in the host (your computer) and is shared with the container.

-__When you [publish your image](#publishing-your-image),__ the project source code will be copied to a brand new PHP container, slightly differently configured, and uploaded to Docker Hub.
+__When you [publish your image](#publishing-your-image),__ the project source code will be copied to a brand new _php container_, slightly differently configured, and uploaded to Docker Hub.
 Latter on it will be pulled by an automated process to the production server and, due to the different setup configurations, it will connect to your database at the dbm.fe.up.pt, using the credentials previously given to you.

-> Services and containers are not the same thing.
-If you have a website with a lot of visits, for instance, you might want to run it on multiple computers but only having one address test.com.
-So you would be providing a service, but running on multiple containers.
-But for lbaw, thinking container == service is good enough.

 # Development phase